Chalk home page

 Use implicit join syntax

-Joins between feature sets can be specified in a number of different ways.
+Joins between feature classes can be specified in a number of different ways.
 We recommend using an implicit join syntax, which we cover in the join section of the docs.

 Resolvers